Esri/vitruvio/doc/usage.md

 <img src="img/vitruvio_component.jpg" width="400">

-**Initial Shape Type:** The type of input initial shape used.
-For more information on how to import or create initial shapes see [Initial Shapes](#Initial-Shapes).

 **Generate Automatically:** Whether to generate automatically after changes to properties such as the initial shape, rule package or attributes.

 **Hide Initial Shape after Generation:** Whether to hide the initial shape geometry after a model has been generated.